Enable Authentication on MongoDB

 • x.509 Certificate Authentication, which authenticates clients using x.509 certificates instead of usernames and passwords.

-In this guide, we will learn how to enable authentication on MongoDB using SCRAM method, which involves the use of usernames and passwords to validate users identity.
+In this guide, we will learn how to enable MongoDB authentication using SCRAM method, which involves the use of usernames and passwords to validate users identity.

 Create MongoDB Administrative User